 The species of Davidsonia that is common and widespread throughout the Wet Tropics has a branching architecture rather different in that it forms an intricate maze of twisted stems and a distinctive rounded crown.
 This species is also much hardier and tolerant of exposure.
 The leaves are deeply corrugated with all parts possessing irritant hairs, especially the fruit that has a thick skin, quite unlike the "other D.pruriens" which has luxuriant glossy leaves and glabrous hairless fruit and mostly cauliflorous flowers.

-The Orchards were established on our family farm in 1999, with a collection of specimens from various wild localities, years later more plums have been planted and now produce an abundance of fruit.
+The Orchards were established on the family farm in 1999, with a collection of specimens from various wild localities, years later more plums have been planted and now produce an abundance of fruit.

 We harvest every year from our two main Davidson's Plum varieties, and supply to many clients around the country with Fresh and Frozen fruit, Puree, and dried fruit, puree and powder.